sunilkeyal/demo-spring-security/README.md

 It has the following REST Controller methods.
 The controller can be tested using POSTMAN or any other REST test client.

- * getTotalPrice : This method takes a list of fruits and return total cost
+ * getTotalPrice : This method takes a list of fruits and return total cost This method returns deal for (buy one apple get one free, buy two orange and get one free)

 To TEST using POSTMAN use the folling
  * start spring boot application